 - Henna has the ability to reduce dandruff, cure ringworm, and kill head lice.

 - BAQ Henna is good but Organic BAQ Henna is better.

 - It stains the hair but not the scalp, forehead or ears (unlike chemical dyes).

 - Henna smooths your hair’s cuticle which is why it looks so shiny after a henna treatment.

 - Henna helps strengthen your hair follicles, resulting in less shedding.

 - Henna can be made to release dye faster by applying a hot liquid (water, tea, juice) of choice.

 - Frozen henna will keep for months and should be used immediately after thawing.

-It’s recommended that henna be mixed with an acidic mixture (lemon juice, black tea, green tea, or apple juice).
+It’s recommended that you mix your powder with an acidic mixture (lemon juice, black tea, green tea, or apple juice).
 I’ve found that the acidic liquids irritate my scalp and mixing henna with filtered water is sufficient.